awsdocs/amazon-eks-user-guide/doc_source/migrate-stack.md

          groups:
            - system:bootstrappers
            - system:nodes
-       - rolearn: arn:aws:iam::111122223333:role/nodes-1-15-NodeInstanceRole-U11V27W93CX5
+   <    - rolearn: arn:aws:iam::111122223333:role/nodes-1-15-NodeInstanceRole-U11V27W93CX5
          username: system:node:{{EC2PrivateDNSName}}
          groups:
            - system:bootstrappers
-           - system:nodes
+           - system:nodes>
    ```

    Save and close the file to apply the updated configmap\.

 1. \(Optional\) If you are using the Kubernetes [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler), scale the deployment back to one replica\.
 **Note**
-You must also tag your new Auto Scaling group appropriately \(for example, `k8s.io/cluster-autoscaler/enabled,k8s.io/cluster-autoscaler/<YOUR CLUSTER NAME>`\) and update your Cluster Autoscaler deployment's command to point to the newly tagged Auto Scaling group\.
+You must also tag your new Auto Scaling group appropriately \(for example, `k8s.io/cluster-autoscaler/enabled,k8s.io/cluster-autoscaler/<<YOUR CLUSTER NAME>>`\) and update your Cluster Autoscaler deployment's command to point to the newly tagged Auto Scaling group\.
 For more information, see [Cluster Autoscaler on AWS](https://github.com/kubernetes/autoscaler/tree/cluster-autoscaler-release-1.3/cluster-autoscaler/cloudprovider/aws)\.

    ```
    kubectl scale deployments/cluster-autoscaler --replicas=1 -n kube-system